 Fig. 5 Plot from Heartbeat of the Sun from Principal Component Analysis and prediction of solar activity on a millenium timescale V. V. Zharkova, S. J. Shepherd, E. Popova & S. I. Zharkov

 4.2 Personal Sunspot Watch:

 Monitoring incoming cosmic rays requires sophisticated instruments.
-So does the monitoring of coronal holes and solar flares in wavelengths outside the visible spectrum, for this we rely space obseratories.
-A very strong solar eruption can be seen with a simple telescope projection as did Carrington in 1859, when he registered the solar storm that caused global aurora anomalies, storms on Earth and crippled the telegraph system.
+So does the monitoring of coronal holes and solar flares in wavelengths outside the visible spectrum.
+For this, we rely on space weather observatories.
+A very strong solar eruption can be seen with a simple telescope projection, as did Carrington in 1859, when he registered the solar storm that caused global aurora anomalies, atmospheric storms and ground induced currents that crippled the telegraph system.

 The count of visible sunspots can provide a very rough, low-tech overview of the trend in solar activity, even without electricity or intranet access, using only a pair of binoculars or a telescope.
-For a detailed meassure of solar activity (especially before 1600, proxies such as Beryllium 10 isotopes, and carbon 14 isotopes are used.
+For a detailed measure of solar activity (especially before 1600) proxies such as beryllium 10 isotopes and carbon 14 isotopes are used.

 Accurate sunspot records were made since 1610.
 Old Chinese astronomical records mention sunspots that were seen with the naked eyes in a hazy sunset.
 For a more accurate interpretation of the sunspot’s output, we would also need to know the magnetic polarity values of sunspot groups.